TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 In the **Members** section,  you can view, in a tabular format, the details of each locator, data server, and lead member within a cluster.
 The details are automatically refreshed after every five seconds.
 ![Members](../Images/Dashboard-MembersList.png)

-This table provides member details in the following columns:
+This table provides member details in the following columns:s

 | Column | Description |